AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Sun Jan 19 2025
+Last update on Mon Jan 20 2025

-**347 day before 2026 ⏱** days before new years
+**346 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with undefined
+🤖 This README.md is updated with hate